openedx/edx-documentation/en_us/enterprise_api/source/api_reference/reference.rst

      - Whether the course is self-paced or instructor-paced.
    * - ``course_start``
      - date
      - The date when the course begins, in YYYY-MM-DD format.
+This is the date when course content is available for learners to interact with.
+In most cases, learners can enroll in the course before the ``course_start`` date.
    * - ``course_title``
      - string
      - The name of the course.